techiediaries/efficientcoder2/_includes/intro.md

 -   Date: Date & time
 -   Skills: Short Text & List

 After you’ve created and published your job listings.
-We will now walk you through the process of fetching them through the API and display them with Angular.
+We will now walk you through the process of fetching them through the API and display them with Angular 14.

 > Note: Before you can communicate with Contentful, you'll need an [API key, consisting of the Space ID, the Access Token, and the Entry ID](https://www.contentful.com/developers/docs/references/authentication/) that you can get from your Contentful space.

-## Create Angular Project
+## Create Angular 14 Project

-Now that we’ve created our content type and populated some data, let’s proceed to create the Angular project that will fetch and display the job listings from Contentful.
+Now that we’ve created our content type and populated some data, let’s proceed to create the Angular 14 project that will fetch and display the job listings from Contentful.

 In this section, we’ll see how to:

--   Create an Angular project and modify the page to display the retrieved content in an appropriate way.
+-   Create an Angular 14 project and modify the page to display the retrieved content in an appropriate way.
--   Create an Angular service that can fetch the data.
+-   Create an Angular 14 service that can fetch the data.
 -   Include the routes required to navigate the app.
 -   Connect the service to the page and display the fetched content.

 Before you start, you will need to have some prerequisites regarding your development environment.

-Since Angular requires the use of [Angular CLI](https://efficientcoder.net/install-angular-cli/) to scaffold the initial projects’ files and any necessary artifacts during the development of the project, you need to have recent versions of Node.js and npm installed on your development machine.
+Since Angular 14 requires the use of [Angular 14 CLI](https://efficientcoder.net/install-angular-cli/) to scaffold the initial projects’ files and any necessary artifacts during the development of the project, you need to have recent versions of Node.js and npm installed on your development machine.

 There are various ways that you use to install Node.js in your machine: